gandf/get-rss-feed-url-extension/README.md

 # Feedback

-If you encounter a problem using get-rss-feed-url-extension, or would like to request an enhancement, feel free to create an issue or say hello on [Twitter](https://twitter.com/shevabam)!
+If you encounter a problem using Get RSS Feed URL for Slick RSS, or would like to request an enhancement, feel free to create an issue.

 # Privacy Policy

 The extension does not collect any user information or other information.
 Some data can be requested using the XHR API (only GET requests) in order to provide more context to retrieve a website's RSS feed.

-The extension does not store any data on the browser or on the computer.
+The extension store on setup on the browser or on the computer.